jpillora/chisel/example/reverse-tunneling-authenticated.md

 ### Server

-Setup a relay server to bounce down traffic on port 80:
+Setup a relay server on the VPS to bounce down TCP traffic on port 80:

 ```bash
 #!/bin/bash